ButterCMS/buttercms-js/README.md

 });
 ```

-### Test mode
+### Preview mode

-Test mode can be used to setup a staging website for previewing content fields or for testing content during local development.
-To fetch content from test mode add an additional argument, `true`, to the package initialization:
+Preview mode can be used to setup a staging website for previewing content fields or for testing content during local development.
+To fetch content from preview mode add an additional argument, `true`, to the package initialization:

 ```js
 var butter = require('buttercms')('your butter API token', true);